scottbw/analytics-udd/entity_descriptions.md

 # course
 ## Description of course entity
 A course is a learning opportunity that defines a student's learning activities and aim.
 It is run by an institution and is usually validated to continue over several years with several intakes.
 A course will usually have a qualification aim.
 Example: BA Honours degree in French.

 ## Notes
 The properties of the course entity do not include start date, study mode or location, because the course is at a high level in the UDD structure.
 These properties of a learning opportunity are differentiated in the course_instance, student_course_membership and student_on_course_instance entities.

 # course_instance
 ## Description of course_instance entity
 A course_instance is a stage of a course with a start date and an end date, often marked by a progression decision point at the end.
 Example: a single academic year in a 3 year Honours degree course.

+# course_location
+## Description of course_location entity
+A course_location specifies where the learning opportunity is delivered, usually a campus.

+# course_subject
+## Description of course_subject entity
+A course_subject describes the subject or subjects of study of a course, using a specified subject classification system.

+# inst_tier
+## Description of inst_tier entity
+An inst_tier describes an organisational sub-component of the provider, for example, department, school or faculty.

 # institution
 ## Description of institution entity
 An institution is the overall provider of one or more courses.
 Example: University of Gloucestershire.

 # module
 ## Description of module entity